Coaxial power connector: Connector construction and terminology

 The connector pairs for barrel connectors are defined in terms of "plugs" and "receptacles"; receptacles are more commonly called "sockets" or "jacks" in the United States.
 Receptacles may be panel-mounted or circuit board-mounted.
 Plugs are on cables.
 Some in-line receptacles are also cable-mounted.

 Power is generally supplied by a plug to a receptacle.
-Cables are available with one in-line receptacle fanning out to a number of plugs, so that many devices may be supplied by one supply.
+Cables are available with one in-line receptacle fanning out to several plugs, so that many devices may be supplied by one supply.
 As the use of a plug implies a cable, even a short stub, some power supplies carry panel-mounted receptacles instead to avoid this cable.
 Cables for such cases are available with a plug at each end, although cables or adapters with two receptacles are not widely available.

 Plug (female)

-On the plug, the outer body is metallic and cylindrical in shape, and comprises one of the two contacts.
+On the plug, the outer body terminal is metallic and cylindrical in shape and comprises one of the two contacts.
 The second, inside contact is a hollow metallic cylinder constructed to accept insertion of the pin in the corresponding socket.
 The inner and outer barrels are separated by an insulating layer, which is flared at the tip to prevent a short circuit when the plug is inserted or removed.

+The outer terminal is usually the GND pin, and inner is Vn+ is a voltage supply pin, where n voltage is 5V, 12V, 24V, etc..

+Plug (male)

+This less common type of plug is similar to the female version, but the center pin is of male type.

 Socket or receptacle

-There is typically a single spring-loaded contact at the side of the socket and a pin in the center.
+There is typically a single spring-loaded contact at the side of the socket and a pin in the center in order to connect the female type plug.
+The socket or receptacle for connecting the male-type plug has, instead, a ring in the middle.

 Connector sizes

 There are many different sizes of coaxial power connectors.
 See the table at the end of this article.

 Contact ratings commonly vary from unspecified up to 5 A (11 A for special high-power versions).
 Voltage is often unspecified, but may be up to 48 V with 12 V typical.
 The smaller types usually have lower current and voltage ratings.

 It is quite possible that new sizes will continue to appear and disappear.
 One possible reason that a particular manufacturer may use a new size is to discourage use of third-party power supplies, either for technical reasons or to force use of their own accessories, or both.

 The sizes and shapes of connectors do not consistently correspond to the same power specifications across manufacturers and models.
 Two connectors from different manufacturers with different sizes could potentially be attached to power supplies with the same voltage and current.
 Alternatively, connectors of the same size can be part of power supplies with different voltages and currents.
-Use of the wrong power supply may cause severe equipment damage, or even fire.
+Use of the wrong power supply may cause severe equipment damage or even fire.